CodeCraftsmanSandeep/AI_agent-Sliding_blocks/README.md

 # AI Agent: Sliding Blocks Solver

+Welcome to the **Sliding Blocks Solver**! 🧩
+This project brings together **classic puzzle fun** and **artificial intelligence**.
+Watch as an AI agent uses the **A\*** search algorithm to crack the 3×3 sliding blocks puzzle, step by step, finding the optimal path to victory.

+Whether you’re here to explore **AI search algorithms**, learn about **heuristics**, or just see a puzzle get solved intelligently, you’re in the right place!

 ## Overview

-This project implements an AI agent to solve the **Sliding Blocks Puzzle** using the **A\*** search algorithm.
+This project genereates sliding blocks, and then builds AI agent solver.
+The AI agent solves the **Sliding Blocks Puzzle** using the **A\*** search algorithm.
 The puzzle consists of a 3×3 grid with numbered blocks (0–8), where **0 represents the empty space**.
 The goal is to rearrange the blocks from a given initial configuration into the standard goal configuration by swapping the empty space with adjacent blocks.

 ### Goal Configuration: